Jgardin875/Telco_Churn_Analysis/README.md

 Evaluate Top Model on Test

 Although model 3 is most accurate overall, Model 2 is the max recall for churn customers.
-As maximizing recall is the goal, I've decided to go with model 2.
+As maximizing recall is the goal, I've decided to go with model 2, depth 3.